naturalis/mebioda/doc/week1/w1d1/lecture1.md

 ----------------------------

-Some exercises across the weeks will deal with the same model organisms, for which we all pick a staple food crop:
+Some exercises across the weeks will deal with the same model organisms, for which we all pick our own staple food crop:

 - Barcode data collection
 - Paper about barcode diversity